Skip to main content

 Primary: regular PostgreSQL backups.
 Configuration files (hub-config.json, .env, TLS certs) should be backed up separately.
 Redis data is transient and does not require backup.

-Can I migrate the orchestrator to a new server?
+Can I migrate the hub to a new server?

 Yes.
 Back up the database and configuration files, install on the new server with the same configuration, restore the database.
 Runners reconnect automatically if the access URL remains the same.